Have We Been Approaching the Treatment of PCOS All Wrong?

 It would be ideal if they did, but the problem is twofold.
 A lot of the doctors that do offer these tests are not always covered by insurance, and a lot of the doctors who don’t offer them are covered.

-Is it common for women to get the all-clear on PCOS but for it to come back later in life?
+Is it common for women to get the all-clear on her PCOS treatment but for it to come back later in life?

 What I definitely see is that, when we treat the root cause, the likelihood of complete remission is much higher than when we’re obscuring it by taking medicine, contraceptives, etc.